UK: Climate protesters throw soup on Van Gogh's 'Sunflowers'

 A group of protesters from the same group later gathered at police headquarters and sprayed yellow paint over the rotating “New Scotland Yard” sign in front of it.
 Several also glued themselves to the road, blocking traffic.
 Police said 24 people were arrested.

 Just Stop Oil has drawn attention, and criticism, for targeting artworks in museums.
-In July, Just Stop Oil activists glued themselves to the frame of Leonardo da Vinci’s “The Last Supper” at London’s Royal Academy of Arts, and to John Constable’s “The Hay Wain” in the National Gallery.
+In July, Just Stop Oil activists glued themselves to the frame of an early copy of Leonardo da Vinci’s “The Last Supper” at London’s Royal Academy of Arts, and to John Constable’s “The Hay Wain” in the National Gallery.

 Activists have also blocked bridges and intersections across London during two weeks of protests.